ShwethaSelma/Jacobi_cudaGraphs/guided_jacobiCudaGraphs_SYCLMigration/README.md

 - Cooperative groups
 - Warp-level Primitives

+The Jacobi CUDA Graphs computations happen inside a two- kernel Jacobi Method and Final Error Kernels., Element reduction is performed to obtain the final error or sum value.
-The JacobiCudaGraphs sample involves loading the vectors into shared memory for faster memory access and partitions thread blocks into tiles.
+In this sample, the vectors are loaded into shared memory for faster memory access and thread blocks are partitioned into tiles.
 Then, reduction of input data is performed in each of the partitioned tiles using sub-group primitives.
 These intermediate results are then added to a final sum variable via an atomic add operation.
-This also results in faster implementation, avoiding unnecessary block-level synchronizations.
-These kernels are scheduled through taskflow which develops a simple and powerful task programming model to enable efficient implementations of parallel and heterogeneous task programs.
+The computation kernels are either scheduled using 2 alternative types of host function calls:
+•   Host function `JacobiMethodGpuCudaGraphExecKernelSetParams()`, which uses explicit CUDA Graph APIs
+•   Host function `JacobiMethodGpu()`, which uses regular CUDA API's to launch kernels.

-## Build the `JacobiCudaGraphs` Sample for CPU and GPU
+## Build the `Jacobi CUDA Graphs` Sample for CPU and GPU

 > **Note**: If you have not already done so, set up your CLI
 > environment by sourcing  the `setvars` script in the root of your oneAPI installation.